-Last week in Ireland, the Minister of State for Tourism and Sport, Patrick O’Donovan, introduced plans to fine state funded sporting bodies who don’t have a minimum of 30% female board membership by 2020.
+Last year, the Minister of State for Tourism and Sport, Patrick O’Donovan, introduced plans to fine state funded sporting bodies who don’t have a minimum of 30% female board membership by 2020.
 This has resulted in a lot of media chatter about the usefulness and perceived unfairness of quotas.

 Some from men, who are outraged by the fact that an unqualified woman might get a job ahead of them.
 Some from women, already successful, who don’t like the implication that they have got where they are by anything other than hard work, or that other, less qualified women, might join the party.